prometheus/client_ruby/README.md

 (This "storage" is ephemeral, generally in-memory, it's not "long-term storage")

 The main reason to do this is that different applications may have different requirements for their metrics storage.
-Application running in pre-fork servers (like Unicorn, for example), require a shared store between all the processes, to be able to report coherent numbers.
+Applications running in pre-fork servers (like Unicorn, for example), require a shared store between all the processes, to be able to report coherent numbers.
 At the same time, other applications may not have this requirement but be very sensitive to performance, and would prefer instead a simpler, faster store.